giongto35/cloud-game/README.md

 ## Try the service at
 **[http://cloudretro.io](http://cloudretro.io)**
-Click help button to see keyboard mapping.
+*Chrome and Chrome on Android is recommended.
+It's not working on Iphone and some other explorer.
+Click help button to see keyboard mapping.*

 \*In ideal network condition and less resource contention, the game will run smoothly as in the video demo.
 Because there might be insufficient self-host servers in US East, US West, Eu, Singapore, you may experience some latency issues + connection problem.
 Please retry later in less peak hours.
 You can try hosting your own service following the instruction the next section to have a better sense of performance.